Scott numbers for United States stamps

 Scott Catalog News – By Charles Snee

-Another month has passed, and that means it’s time to reveal another batch of new Scott catalog numbers.
+It’s time to serve up another plate of new Scott catalog numbers.

 The editors of the Scott catalogs each month assign catalog numbers to new issues from the United States, United Nations and postal services from around the world.